No-Knock Warrant Laws by State: Where Are They Banned?

 New York

-New York permits no-knock search warrants under its criminal procedure law, but a judge must authorize the no-knock provision based on a showing that giving notice would endanger life or safety or result in evidence being destroyed or a suspect escaping.
+New York permits no-knock search warrants under its criminal procedure law, but a judge must authorize the no-knock provision based on a showing that giving notice would endanger life or safety, allow evidence to be destroyed, or let a suspect escape.
 Reform bills to ban or further restrict the practice have been introduced repeatedly, and some local departments have tightened their own rules, but as of now New York has not enacted a statewide ban.

 What this means in real life